Does my child need to file taxes? Here’s what to know - NewsBreak

 (NEXSTAR) — With tax season upon us, there has been plenty of conversation about the Child Tax Credit and the impact it’ll have as you file your taxes.
 While your dependent children may help you with your tax refund, you may be able to help them get a refund, too.

 If you have a child who is under the age of 19 for the entirety of the tax year (or 24 if they’re a full-time student), you can claim them as a dependent if they lived with you for more than half of 2021 and you provide more than half of their financial support.
-(Those who can’t be claimed as a dependent will have the same obligations to file taxes as any other adult.)Stimulus checks: Am I getting another $1,400 payment?
+(Those who can’t be claimed as a dependent will have the same obligations to file taxes as any other adult.)Do I need to file taxes this year?

 Those dependent children who had a job in 2021 may still have to file their own taxes, even though you can claim them.
 If they earned $12,550 in income, your child will need to file a tax return, according to Mark Steber , chief tax information officer for Jackson Hewitt Tax Services.